relaycorp/veraid-jvm/README.md

 # VeraId library for the JVM

-This is the JVM/Kotlin implementation of [VeraId](https://veraid.net), an offline authentication protocol powered by DNSSEC.
+This is the JVM/Kotlin implementation of [VeraId](https://veraid.net), an offline authentication p**ros**tocol powered by DNSSEC.
 This library implements all the building blocks that signature producers and consumers need.

 The usage and API documentation is available on [docs.relaycorp.tech](https://docs.relaycorp.tech/veraid-jvm/).